 2. Find other students with the same interest!

-- You only need two students to get the process started!
+- You only need 6 students (including yourself) to get the process started!

 - The Student Life office can help you find new members!